 Healthcare technology is evolving at a rapid pace, so we sat down with Kent State University professor, Rebecca Meehan, to discuss emerging trends in health informatics.
 She gave us her thoughts on everything from AI in healthcare and patient-generated health data to wearable EKGs and virtual visits.

 October 09, 2019

-What type of health informatics jobs does Kent State prepare graduates to pursue once they graduate?
 Kent State University prepares graduates for health informatics jobs in clinical and industry settings, both independently and collaboratively on a team.
-Graduates are aware that the work of health informatics operates in a context of interconnectedness among all healthcare stakeholders and technologies.
 Because our program prepares students with the foundational elements of informatics in healthcare, they are able to adapt quickly and apply their skills.
-Our graduates are prepared to contribute to a team from day one to act as problem solvers for complex problems.
-Graduates are also able to sit for one of two professional certifications: CAHIMS or CPHIMS.

 October 07, 2019